 The association board should implement a performance evaluation process for the chief executive officer.
 That evaluation process should:

-The Association Forum of Chicagoland expressly disclaims any warranties or guarantees, expressed or implied, and shall not be liable for damages of any kind, in connection with the material, information, or procedures set forth in these Statements or for reliance on the contents of these Statements.
-In issuing these Statements, the Association Forum of Chicagoland is not engaged in rendering legal, accounting, or other professional services.
+The Association Forum expressly disclaims any warranties or guarantees, expressed or implied, and shall not be liable for damages of any kind, in connection with the material, information, or procedures set forth in these Statements or for reliance on the contents of these Statements.
+In issuing these Statements, the Association Forum is not engaged in rendering legal, accounting, or other professional services.
 If such services are required, the services of a competent professional should be sought.

 ASAE’s CEO Resources be accessed on its website at https://www.asaecenter.org/Career/content.cfm?ItemNumber=15973&navItemNumber=51892.